A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Introduction

 \section{Introduction}

 Uncertainty Quantification (UQ) estimates statistics of the response of a system subject to stochastic inputs.
 The system is usually described by a deterministic computational model $\M$ (\eg, a finite element code).
 The input consists of $M$ possibly coupled parameters, modelled by a random vector $\X$ with joint cumulative distribution function ($\cdf$) $\FX$ and probability density ($\pdf$) $\fX$.
 The computational model transforms $\X$ into an uncertain output $Y=\M(\X)$, which here we take to be a univariate random variable.
-Extensions to multivariate outputs is straightforward.
+The extension to multivariate outputs is straightforward.

 Of interest in UQ problems are various statistics of $Y$, such as its $\cdf$ $F_{Y}$, its moments, the probability of extreme events (\ie, of small or large quantiles), the sensitivity of $Y$ to the different components $X_{i}$ of $\X$, and others.
-Because $\M$ is typically a complex model which is not known explicitly, analytical solutions are not available.
+Because $\M$ is typically a complex model which is not known explicitly, analytical solutions are in general not available.
 The model behavior can only be known point-wise in correspondence with inputs $\x^{(j)}$ sampled from $\FX$, where it produces responses $y^{(j)} = \M(\x^{(j)})$ (non-intrusive, or black-box approach).
-The classical strategy to solve this class of problems is Monte Carlo simulation (MCS).
+The classical and most general strategy to solve this class of problems is by Monte Carlo simulation (MCS).
 MCS draws the $\x^{(j)}$ as i.i.d samples from $\FX$, which requires the sample size $n$ to be large enough to cover the input probability space sufficiently well.
 When $\M$ is computationally expensive and the available computational budget is limited to a few dozens to hundreds of runs, alternative approximation techniques are used instead of MCS.
-Examples include the first and second order reliability methods (FORM, SORM), importance sampling (IS) and subset simulation in reliability analysis for the estimation of small failure probabilities \cite{Ditlevsen1996, Lemaire09}, polynomial chaos expansions (PCE) and other metamodelling techniques for the estimation of moments.
+Examples include the first and second order reliability methods (FORM \citep{Hasofer1974}, SORM \citep{Fiessler1979_SORM}), importance sampling (IS, \cite{Melchers1999}) and subset simulation \citep{Au2001} in reliability analysis for the estimation of small failure probabilities (see also \cite{Ditlevsen1996, Lemaire09}), and polynomial chaos expansions (PCE, \cite{Ghanem98}), Kriging \citep{Matheron67}, and other metamodelling techniques for the estimation of the moments.